krateoplatformops/github-provider-kog-chart/README.md

 ### Verbose logging

 In order to enable verbose logging for the controllers, you can add the `krateo.io/connector-verbose: "true"` annotation to the metadata of the resources you want to manage, as shown in the examples above.
-This will enable verbose logging for those specific resources, which can be useful for debugging and troubleshooting.
+This will enable verbose logging for those specific resources, which can be useful for debugging and troubleshooting as it will provide more detailed information about the operations performed by the controllers.

 ## Chart structure